Nutrition

 8. Gluten-Free Breads

-If you have celiac disease or gluten sensitivity, it can be hard to find the right bread as most breads are made with wheat, rye or barley, which all contain gluten.
+If you have celiac disease or gluten sensitivity, it can be hard to find the right bread because most breads are made with wheat, rye or barley, which all contain gluten.
 Therefore, you might be wondering: “What is the healthiest type of bread to eat if you are gluten intolerant?”
 Luckily, you can find many gluten-free breads to enjoy.
-Breads that are gluten-free are usually made from brown rice, tapioca, coconut or almond flour.

 A loaf of gluten free bread.